How to Read Nutrition Labels PDF

 What are nutrition labels?

-Nutrition labels, also known as nutrition facts panels, are informative labels found on packaged food products that provide detailed information about the nutritional content of the food.
+Nutrition labels, also known as nutrition facts panels or food labels, are informative labels found on packaged food products that provide detailed information about the nutritional content of the food.
 These labels are mandated by regulatory authorities, such as the Food and Drug Administration (FDA) in the United States, to help consumers make informed choices about their diet.

-Nutrition labels typically include information about serving size, calories, and the amounts of various nutrients such as fat, cholesterol, sodium, carbohydrates, and protein.
+A nutrition facts label typically includes information about serving size, calories, and the amounts of various nutrients such as fat, cholesterol, sodium, carbohydrates, and protein.
 They also provide information about the percentage of daily values (%DV) for each nutrient, helping consumers understand how a serving of food fits into their daily diet.

-The requirement for nutrition labels on packaged foods is part of regulations promoting public health.
+Food manufacturers are required to put nutrition labels on packaged food because of regulations promoting public health.
 These regulations ensure that consumers have access to essential nutritional information, enabling them to compare different food products, manage their nutrient intake, and make healthier food choices.
-Reading nutrition labels is crucial for people with specific dietary needs or health conditions, such as diabetes or heart disease, who must closely monitor their intake of certain nutrients.

 How to Read Nutrition Labels PDF Template